 Clearly, over time, the movement was becoming more concise and more powerful in its activism against the apartheid regime of South Africa.
 With this cohesion, its impact soon began to peak.
-After 1979, "the emphasis of the opposition movement shifted from ideological realignment and unity to action."
-Boycotts, divestment, and sanctions were in full force and receiving widespread support.
+After 1979, "the emphasis of the opposition movement shifted from ideological realignment and unity to action."21 Boycotts, divestment, and sanctions were in full force and receiving widespread support.
 Organizations were working together, and the anti-apartheid movement was truly established as a human rights movement.
-The transition from uncoordinated and more individual activism to organized and collective action was proving to be crucial in the fight against apartheid.
-States and local governments, as well as colleges and universities, and corporations were reassessing their ties to apartheid as a result of the growing grassroots activism.
-Thus, professionalization and formal organization led to a more focused movement against the apartheid regime in South Africa.
-This newfound support of the movement also contributed to an increased support from other institutions that served to further strengthen it.
+The transition from uncoordinated and more individual activism to organized and collective action was proving to be crucial in the fight against apartheid.22 States and local governments, as well as colleges and universities, and corporations were reassessing their ties to apartheid as a result of the growing grassroots activism.23 Thus, professionalization and formal organization led to a more focused movement also contributed to an increased support from other institutions that served to further strengthen it.